 White Sox's James McCann: Benched Sunday

-McCann is out of the lineup for Sunday's game against the Blue Jays.
+McCann is out of the lineup for Sunday's game against the Twins.

-McCann has gone hitless in nine at-bats over his last three starts but is still sitting on a robust .347 average for the season.
-His performance so far this season should give him plenty of security in his role as the White Sox's top backstop, though he'll rest in the series finale in favor of Welington Castillo.
+Though McCann maintains an impressive .322 average on the season, he's cooled down of late with a 3-for-26 showing at the plate over his past eight games.
+He'll rest in the series finale in favor of Seby Zavala, who was promoted from Triple-A Charlotte on Saturday to replace the concussed Welington Castillo as the White Sox's backup catcher.

 More News